 A building and parking lot currently exist on the northern portion of the property adjacent to Hook Road.
 The remainder of the site consists mainly of meadow with some sparse trees sprinkled throughout.
-It is not clear whether detention was originally required nor to what degree for the initial improvements.
+Detention was not required for the existing development.
 The City is requiring that attenuation measures be utilized to meet current storm water regulations for the proposed project.
-The proposed detention system will be designed to accommodate existing, proposed and future improvements.
-The site contains one sub-basin which encompasses all of the existing proposed hard infrastructure improvements and a majority of the existing hard infrastructure.
-The sub-basin will be referred to as Sub-basin A for the purposes of this report.
-Sub-basin A contains 5.96 acres and drains to Point of Interest A located in the southeast portion of the site.
+The site contains one sub-basin which will encompass all of the proposed hard infrastructure improvements and a majority of the existing hard infrastructure.
+The subbasin will be referred to as Sub-basin A for the purposes of this report.
+Sub-basin A contains 5.29 acres and drains to Point of Interest A located in the southeast portion of the site.
 The Existing Drainage Area Map is located in Exhibit D.